waltervargas/waltervargas/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as Principal Engineer for N26 AG (Berlin)
-- 🌱 I’m currently learning Go, Rust, Kafka, Flink
+- 🌱 I’m currently learning LLM-Enabled Applications, Multi-Agent Collaboration, MCP (Model Context Protocol)
 - 👯 I’m looking to collaborate on Go and Rust projects
 - 🤔 I’m looking for help with learning Rust
 - 💬 Ask me about